inkVerb/yeo/README.md

 - A `root` user compiler can cause many problems, including code not be executable by normal users
 - But, `yay` both compiles and installs, and installing does require `sudo`

+How `yeo` helps...

+- `yeo` must be run as `sudo`, then runs `yay` as a user that does not need a password for `sudo` operations as they arise

 ## Solution
-Run a `sudo` command that takes the `sudo` password for the duration of the CLI execution, but runs `yay` a normal user which has a no-password `sudo` permission
+- Run a `sudo` command that takes the `sudo` password for the duration of the CLI execution, but runs `yay` through a normal user which has a no-password `sudo` permission
 - This normal (`worker`) user requires a `sudo` password or `root` permissions to be initiated, but then does not need a password later
-- The result is that the `sudo` password request moves up to the beginning of the workflow, so it is a "fire and walk" `sudo` command just as `pacman`
+- The result is that:
+  1. The `sudo` password CLI request moves up to the beginning of the workflow
+  2. Where the `sudo` password only needs to be entered once
+  3. We have a "press and walk" `sudo` command more like `pacman`

 ## Prerequesites: